felixbonkoski/tumblrpype/README.md

 tumblrpype
 ==========

-Tools to automating access to Tumblr development features, written in Python.
+A Python Page Editor for Tumblr

-Current features are simple command-line access to download/upload Theme HTML, and set Custom Theme Variables.
+Primary goal is simple command-line access to download/upload Theme HTML, and set Custom Theme Variables.

 Other "administrative" (as opposed to more 'developer-related') features are planned as well.
 In due time.

-I should have the code ready for an initial commit with the week.
+So far, the tumblrpype library/package is functional, but I still need to write the command-line executable app.